Man charged in deaths of 3 Chinese migrants left in trunk

-SAN DIEGO (AP) - A U.S. citizen has been charged in the smuggling deaths of three Chinese migrants who were found in the trunk of his BMW two days after he crossed the border, including a mother and her 15-year-old son.
+SAN DIEGO (AP) - A U.S. citizen has been charged in the smuggling deaths of three Chinese migrants who were found in the trunk of his BMW two days after he crossed the border, including a mother and her 15-year-old son, authorities said Tuesday.

+Neil Edwin Valera, 50, pleaded not guilty to encouraging aliens to enter the U.S. resulting in death, which carries a maximum sentence of life in prison.

 Federal prosecutors say the bodies were discovered Aug.
-11 when San Diego police got a 911 call from someone reporting a foul odor and blood dripping from the parked car.
+11 when San Diego police got a 911 call from someone reporting a foul odor and blood dripping from Valera’s car, parked in San Diego.
+Inside the trunk, they found a man, the woman and her son.

-Authorities say video recordings show 50-year-old Neil Edwin Valera driving into the United States at San Diego’s San Ysidro border crossing two days earlier.
-A witness said no one was seen coming or going from the parked car for two days.
+Video recordings show Valera driving into the United States at San Diego’s San Ysidro border crossing two days earlier.
+He used a lane for “trusted travelers,” a time-saving privilege for prescreened motorists and pedestrians who get less scrutiny.

+A witness said no one was seen coming or going from Valera’s parked 1999 silver BMW for two days, according to the U.S. attorney’s office in San Diego.

+“These tragic cases are grim reminders that attempting to cross into the United States illegally in the trunk of a car - and putting your faith, hope and future in the hands of smugglers - is extremely dangerous,” said Robert Brewer, U.S. attorney for the Southern District of California.

+Prosecutors identified Valera as a truck driver from El Paso, Texas, who lived in Tijuana, Mexico, across the border from San Diego.

-Valera has pleaded not guilty.
-His attorney Jeremy Warren did not immediately respond to a request for comment late Tuesday.
+Valera’s attorney Jeremy Warren did not immediately respond to a request for comment late Tuesday.
+A bond hearing is scheduled Oct.
+5.

 Sign up for Daily Newsletters